 To win, sign up for our Free Newsletter on the right hand side of the site and enter via the newsletter.
-Winner will be chosen by the end of January from subscribers who enter via the newsletter.
+Winner will be chosen by the end of April from subscribers who enter via the newsletter.
 Good luck!

 Though Love Objects shines a bright light on everyday misogyny, institutionalised sexism and classism, it is not the least bit polemical.
 Love Objects is as engaging a novel as I’ve read, full of beauty – some of it very subtle – including the deep love between the main characters, and a rich sense of what remains when you strip away judgement and artifice, moving towards an almost exuberant affirmation of life and love.